 §558.299.
 Nursing Education, Licensure and Practice.

-If providing nursing services, an agency must adopt and enforce a written policy to ensure compliance with the rules of the Texas Board of Nursing adopted at 22 TAC Chapters 211 - 226 (relating to Nursing Continuing Education, Licensure, and Practice in the State of Texas).
+If providing nursing services, an agency must adopt and enforce a written policy to ensure compliance with the rules of the Texas Board of Nursing adopted in 22 TAC Chapters 211 - 226 (relating to Nursing Continuing Education, Licensure, and Practice in the State of Texas).

 §558.301.
 Client Records.

-(a) In accordance with accepted principles of practice, an agency must establish and maintain a client record system to ensure that the care and services provided to each client are completely and accurately documented, readily accessible and systematically organized to facilitate the compilation and retrieval of information.
+(a) In accordance with accepted principles of practice, an agency must establish and maintain a client record system to ensure that the care and services provided to each client are completely and accurately documented, readily accessible, and systematically organized to facilitate the compilation and retrieval of information.

 (1) An agency must establish a record for each client and must maintain the record in accordance with and contain the information described in paragraph (9) of this subsection.
 An agency must keep a single file or separate files for each category of service provided to the client and the client's family.
 Hospice services provided to a client's family must be documented in the clinical record.